Frequently Asked Questions

 Q: What types of amenities are available to CentraState Residents?

 A: CentraState Medical Center offers resident physicians many amenities, including free parking at all sites, daily meal allowances, and discounted gym memberships at our Fitness and Wellness Center.
 All residents at CentraState also receive an iPad to use throughout their residency, a stipend toward the purchase of a smartphone or PDA, and an annual allowance for the purchase of educational supplies.
 Our program supplies residents with membership to the American Academy of Family Physicians (AAFP), a subscription to Epocrates and Prescriber’s Letter, and assists in the funding of a board review course for the Family Medicine Board certification exam.
-All residents receive four weeks of vacation and twelve sick days per year, as well as nine recognized University holidays and three float holidays.
-As employees of Robert Wood Johnson Medical School, residents are provided comprehensive medical / dental Insurance and a free prescription drug plan, membership in the Committee of Interns and Residents Union (CIR), liability coverage and life insurance.
+All residents receive four weeks of vacation and twelve sick days per year, as well as eight recognized University holidays and four float holidays.
+As employees of Rutgers Robert Wood Johnson Medical School, residents are provided comprehensive medical / dental Insurance and a free prescription drug plan, membership in the Committee of Interns and Residents Union (CIR), liability coverage and life insurance.

 Q: How many weeks of vacation do residents receive?

-A: Four weeks per academic year
+A: Residents receive four weeks of vacation per academic year.

 Q: Is there subsidized housing for residents?